 In addition, Summit is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Because of many things, Summit is a great place for families with children to consider.
-First of all, many other families with children live here, making Summit a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Summit has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Summit is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Summit’s overall crime rate is lower than average for the country.

-The per capita income in Summit in 2010 was $77,020, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $308,080 for a family of four.
-However, Summit contains both very wealthy and poor people as well.
+The per capita income in Summit in 2018 was $90,561, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $362,244 for a family of four.

-Summit is a somewhat ethnically-diverse city.
+Summit is a very ethnically-diverse city.
 The people who call Summit home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Summit residents report their race to be White, followed by Asian.
 Summit also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.68% of the city’s residents.
-Important ancestries of people in Summit include Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 13.49% of the city’s residents.
+Important ancestries of people in Summit include Irish, Italian, German, English, and Polish.

 The most common language spoken in Summit is English.
 Other important languages spoken here include Spanish and Chinese.